newamericafoundation/digi_survey_assure/docs/998-contributing.md

 1. Follow the "Code Structure/Responsibilities" listed below,
 2. Pass linting for code quality as laid out
-3. New packages much not have security warnings at or above "high" from NPM.
+3. New packages must not have security warnings at or above "high" from NPM.
-4. New packages much use a license of equal of more liberal guidelines than the MIT license.
+4. New packages must use a license of equal of more liberal limitations than the MIT license.
 5. Code must be self-documenting, with comments only existing where code isn't obviously descriptive or complex logic requires it.
-6. Variable names much be consistent with the existant schemes (casing, verbiage, etc.).
+6. Variable names must be consistent with the existent schemes (casing, verbiage, etc.).
 7. All code must be written in Typescript with strict typings/interfaces whenever possible.

 ## I/O Flow